Children and Sleep: A Comprehensive Guide To Healthy Development

 Since children need varying amounts of sleep at different ages, we’ll examine how to help children go to sleep during each of these phases.

-It would be hard for a newborn to not get enough sleep since they spend most of their time doing just that (10-18 hours a day).
-In fact, the problem here would be a newborn that sleeps too much.
+It would be hard for a newborn to not get enough sleep since they spend most of their time doing just that (up to 18 hours a day).
 While newborns can’t talk, they communicate their need for sleep in other ways: fussiness, yawning, or rubbing eyes are the most common.
 If your newborn is having issues sleeping, make sure they sleep in a dark, cool room without too much noise.
+Also make sure they don’t get over-tired, which can paradoxically make them seem wide-awake.
+Don’t keep a newborn awake for more than 60-90 minutes at a time.

-When a newborn reaches six months of age, their circadian rhythms begin to emerge and they don’t need to wake up during the night to eat as often.
-Their daytime naps become less frequent and shorter.
-Continue to put them in bed when they are drowsy versus when they’re already asleep— this helps them “self-soothe” and rely less on their caretakers to put them to sleep.
-In other words, it helps them to establish a kind of bedtime routine.
+When a newborn reaches three months of age, their circadian rhythms begin to emerge and they don’t need to wake up during the night to eat as often.
+Their daytime naps become less frequent.
+Continue to practice the bedtime routine and put them in bed when they are drowsy versus when they’re already asleep— this helps them “self-soothe” and rely less on their caretakers to put them to sleep.

 You can help prepare your infant for sleep by giving them a warm bath, reading them a story in a dimly-lit room, or making sure their room doesn’t have any bright lights in it.